Phosphor

 Type Purpose

-PhosphorConfig::Store Front-end API: value(), setValue(), valueChanged signal
+PhosphorConfig::Store Front-end API: read<T>(), readVariant(), write(), reset(), changed() signal

 PhosphorConfig::IBackend Abstract backend.
-Shipped: JsonBackend, QSettingsBackend, in-memory mock
+Shipped: JsonBackend, QSettingsBackend

-PhosphorConfig::JsonBackend JSON-on-disk; path chosen by the consumer (e.g. $XDG_CONFIG_HOME/<app>/config.json)
+PhosphorConfig::JsonBackend JSON-on-disk, with the path chosen by the consumer (e.g. $XDG_CONFIG_HOME/<app>/config.json)

-PhosphorConfig::QSettingsBackend QSettings-backed; useful in Qt-only (non-KF6) builds
+PhosphorConfig::QSettingsBackend QSettings-backed, useful in Qt-only (non-KF6) builds

-PhosphorConfig::IGroupPathResolver Dotted path to backend key mapping
+PhosphorConfig::IGroupPathResolver Group-name to backend-key mapping

 Typical use